 SEO Tools - robots, sitemap, rss

-In SEO, there are additional tools available to effectively introduce your website to search engines.
+In SEO, there are several additional tools used to effectively introduce a website to search engines.

-In this lesson, we will cover commonly used SEO tools: robots.txt
+In this lesson, we will explore commonly used SEO tools: robots.txt

 , sitemap